Coconut Flour Cake

-Coconut flour is naturally high in fiber and protein, so it’s perfect for healthy baked desserts like this cake.
+Coconut flour is naturally high in fiber and protein, so it’s perfect for healthy baked desserts like this cake (and others on this list of 50 Healthy Desserts).
 It is also grain free and gluten free, making it an excellent resource for those with dietary restrictions, and it is Paleo diet approved too.

 Here are my tips for baking this Coconut Flour Cake with success.

 - Start with Good-Quality Coconut Flour.
 Different brands of coconut flour can react differently in baked recipes.
 I use and recommend Bob’s Red Mill.
 I’ve cooked with Bob’s products for years, and I am always incredibly impressed by the results.
 The products consistently outperform competing brands and are sourced from the highest quality ingredients.

 For those with celiac, it’s important to note that Bob’s Red Mill’s gluten-free products are certified GF, meaning that they are produced in a separate dedicated facility and undergo rigorous testing.